paulbricman/paulbricman.github.io/_reflections/2022-06-05-near-future-plans.md

 It also represents a shift from the forward-chaining approach to learning by following a curriculum to a backward-chaining view based on building towards a creature-project.
 However, I want to implement them relatively from scratch, extending a [minitorch](https://minitorch.github.io/) replica to contain basic transformer blocks and parallelism, on top of self-hosted git, CI/CD, etc.

-The whole think will probably feel either really cool or really silly in the end, but if not during a gap year, then when?
+The whole thing will probably feel either really cool or really silly in the end, but if not during a gap year, then when?
 Seize the day!